cqframework/vsp-ig/docs/key-elements.md

 - Starting with mustSupport elements, elements changed in the differential, and their ancestors, then
 - Recursively adding mandatory children, constrained children, sliced children, modifier elements, etc.

+> BR: Would be helpful to link to the definition of "key elements" in the specification here (IG Guidance IG, IIRC)

 ## Key Element Procedure

 Using the key element definition, a procedure can be determined to run on a StructureDefinition (SD).